ANR-MYEL/SelF-Rocket/README.md

 ## Results

-SelF-Rocket is as accurate as Hydra-MultiRocket and HIVE-COTE v2.0, despite having only one type of feature, and also has a relatively shorter classifier training time.
+SelF-Rocket has been evaluated on the UCR archive.
+Results show it is as accurate as Hydra-MultiRocket and HIVE-COTE v2.0, despite having only one type of feature, relatively faster than Hydra-MultiRocket in term of training time and as fast as MiniRockect is term of prediction time.

 ### Comparison of SelF-Rocket and other SOTA methods performance (critical difference diagram)